-According to TAG’s pitch deck available with Profit, the only public sector contract that TAG claims to have is with the Frontier Works Organisation (FWO).
+According to TAG’s pitch deck available with Profit, the only public sector contract that the fintech company claims to have is with the Frontier Works Organisation (FWO).
 Frontier Works Organisation is Pakistan’s military-run organisation that undertakes construction projects.
 Under the contract, TAG would be digitising salary disbursements for FWO.

-While TAG has claimed to investors that it had secured a major contract, supposdely with FWO, sources close to TAG confirmed to Profit that no final contract with FWO is in place and as of now; there are only negotiations and no contract with TAG is final yet.
-In fact, our sources tell us that there is no final agreement yet with anyone; other contracts are also being negotiated but none of these have been finalised.
+While TAG has claimed to investors that it had secured a major contract, presumably with FWO, sources close to TAG confirmed to Profit that no final contract with FWO was in place and as of now, there were only negotiations going on.
+In fact, our sources at TAG tell us that there was no final agreement yet with anyone; other contracts are also being negotiated but none of these have been finalised.

 The number of mobile wallet users that FWO can bring TAG would, therefore, be significantly less.

-TAG has another contract in place with Fatima Group, Pakistan’s leading conglomerate, which is also an investor in TAG through its venture capital arm Fatima Gobi Ventures.
+TAG claims to have another contract in place with Fatima Group, Pakistan’s leading conglomerate, which is also an investor in TAG through its venture capital arm Fatima Gobi Ventures.

-Moreover, earlier in June this year, TAG announced raising $5.5 million in the pre-seed round.
+Furthermore, earlier in June this year, TAG announced raising $5.5 million in a pre-seed round.
 However, according to TAG’s deck, the startup told investors that it raised $2.5 million in the pre-seed round.
 Profit reached out to TAG to understand how the $5.5 million adds up, but no response was received.

 Can wallets really make it big?